This Weekend’s Best Thanksgiving College Football Rivalry Games - NewsBreak

 Texas' Rori Harmon expected to play vs. Princeton on Sunday

-Texas guard Rori Harmon is expected to make her season debut against Princeton on Sunday after missing five games with a toe injury.
+Texas guard Rori Harmon is expected to make her season debut against Princeton on Sunday after missing five games because of a toe injury.

 Schenectady, NY